paschal533/Vidhub/README.md

 # Vidhub

-Vidhub is a decentralized social media, video-sharing app that allows users to create, watch, like, comment and share 40-second videos shot on mobile devices or webcams.
-The video posted will be minted as NFT and can be bought by another user.
+Vidhub is a decentralized social media, video-sharing app that allows users to create, watch, like, comment, buy and share videos shot on mobile devices or webcams.
+The video will be minted as NFT and posted, and can be bought by another user.
 Users are also rewarded with 0.025 of our VID token each time they post a video.

 # 🛠 Technology Stack & Tools